 In addition to upping the frequency of feedings, cut back on the amount of stimulation you are providing during the day.
 Hold off on the colorful toys, mobiles, music, bouncing, etc. until this phase passes.

 You’d be surprised at how soothing it is for them to ride around in a baby carrier.
 At this age, the Moby and K’tan are perfect.
 You don’t have to do anything special; just go about your day.
 It really works!

 The End is in Sight!

-I have great news; it’s almost over!
-This fussy baby phenomenon seems to peak around six weeks, then gets progressively better every day, ending around two months or so.
+I have great news: it’s almost over!
+This fussy baby phenomenon seems to peak around six weeks, then it gets progressively better every day, ending around two months or so.
 So don’t worry, you’re not doing anything wrong: he’s not teething yet, your milk isn’t “bad”… it’s just one of those sucky phases that you have to plow through.